rackspace/runway/docs/source/module_configuration.rst

     dynamodb_table = "SOMETABLENAME"

 | **tfenv**
-| If a ``.terraform-version`` file is placed in the module, tfenv_ will be invoked to ensure the appropriate version is installed prior to module deployment.
+| If a ``.terraform-version`` file is placed in the module (this is recommended), tfenv_ will be invoked to ensure the appropriate version is installed prior to module deployment.

 | **Environment Values Via Runway Deployment/Module Options**
 | In addition or in place of the variable file(s), variable values can be provided via deployment and module options.